 4. LINEAR ALGEBRA SUBPROGRAMS

 The linear algebra subprograms are written to run optimally on Cray computer systems.
-These subprograms use call-by-address convention when called by a Fortran or CAL program.
-(See section 1 for details of the call-by-address convention.)
+These subprograms use call-by-address convention when called by a Fortran, C, or CAL program.

 The linear algebra subprograms include the following: